realBjornRoden/cognition/README.md

 * [Detect text in a local image](https://cloud.google.com/vision/docs/ocr)
 * Provide image data to the Vision API by specifying the URI path to the image, or by sending the image data as [base64-encoded text](https://cloud.google.com/vision/docs/base64).

-* Enable the specific API
+* Enable the required API
 ```
 $ gcloud services enable vision.googleapis.com
 Operation "operations/acf.7710a593-9a73-488d-81e4-1b6130afdab9" finished successfully.